January 26th, 2016 // 12:24 am @ Oliver DeMille

 But the only Constitutional teeth the House has against the president is the power of the purse.
 And if the House never uses its Constitutional teeth against the president, then we’re living under a monarchy, not a democratic republic.
 The president will just do whatever he decides to do.
 That’s not freedom.

+Our problems in Washington aren’t caused by vetoes and the checks and balances.
+Our problems are nearly all the result of not following the Constitution with its checks and balances.
+Just refuse to fund the agenda of any president who tries to use too much power (like sign a treaty with Iran by executive order instead of following the Treaty requirements in the Constitution).
 For the current Congress: Don’t renew funding of Obama programs until he takes you seriously.
 Until he stays within the Constitution.
 Stop funding his agenda, and he’ll stop doing whatever he wants.
 He’ll be forced to stop the overreach.

+Stop blaming the White House, and stop blaming the Court.
+It’s 100% in the power of the House or the Senate.
 And the American citizenry needs to know this.
-If we don’t even know how our Constitution was written, we’ll just keep getting more and more bad government.
+If we don’t even know how powerful our votes make us under our Constitution, we’ll just keep getting more and more bad government.

 Note: Americans need to know this.
 Please pass it on…